jstz-dev/jstz/docs/cli.md

 $ jstz logs trace my_function
 ```

-In a new termninal, run the counter function and you will see the following output:
+In a new terminal, run the counter function and you will see the following output:

 ```bash
 [🪵]: log